 - Changes in the alignment of the teeth

 - Uncomfortable clicking, popping, or grinding sounds when fully opening the jaw

 TMJ pain can often be treated without the need for surgery or other more invasive treatments.
 Lifestyle changes such as resting the jaw in an open state and improving posture often help with TMJ issues.
 Sometimes your doctor can prescribe medication to relax the muscles or ease pain associated with TMJ disorders.
 Physical therapy is also sometimes successful at relieving TMJ symptoms.

 For severe cases of TMJ, where lifestyle changes, physical therapy, and other treatments are unsuccessful, surgery may be necessary.
 Oral surgeons undergo years of training to understand the balance between the facial muscles, bones, joints, and other structures.
 If you need treatment for TMJ disorders, contact our office to schedule a consultation.

 TMJ Surgery in St. John’s, NL

 When TMJ disorders interfere with your daily life and do not respond to other forms of treatment, surgery may be necessary.
-Dr. Davis or Dr. Woodford can perform a full consultation and exam to determine the best course of treatment for your condition.
+Our doctors can perform a full consultation and exam to determine the best course of treatment for your condition.
 To learn more about TMJ treatment at our practice, contact our office in St. John’s, NL.